RobcPeng/algorithms-and-datastructures/README.md

 Implementing algorithms for practice

 TO DO:
-Unit tests for:
+Unit tests for:/
-Binary Search
+Binary Search/
-Simple Binary Tree
+Simple Binary Tree/